niloo-ebrahimi/HonorsFramework/README.md

-# HonorsFramework
+# Honors Thesis Framework
-Honors Thesis: Plan for Reproducible Workflow
+This is the Plan for Reproducible Workflow for Data H195A.